caseysampson/gitgong/README.md

 GitGONG
 =============

+GitGONG is a Lighthouse Labs midterm project where the students were given (perhaps less than) five days to make an app using the Sinatra Framework.
+It (theoretically) allows one to track multiple milestones (three at the moment) of multiple (four at the moment) Github repositories via a dashboard with dynamic progress bars.
+As soon as a milestone is complete, a gong rings through the app.

+Information is gleaned from the Github API via JQuery AJAX requests.
+The majority of the technical knowledge was learned from scratch during this time period.

-Brought to you by Team GitGong: Jan Lintag, Casey Sampson, Ashley Theiss Built during the November 2014 cohort at Lighthouse Labs, Vancouver BC
+Brought to you by Team GitGong: Jan Lintag, Casey Sampson, Ashley Theiss Built during the November 2014 cohort at Lighthouse Labs, Vancouver BC.

 ## Getting Started